Boost Speed, Strength & Endurance By Running Stairs

 Running stairs can help improve your running form for uphill running and sprinting because the explosiveness that you need to bound up stairs can improve your knee drive, posture, turnover, foot strike, and propulsive power.

 Studies3Boreham, C. A. G. (2005).
 Training effects of short bouts of stair climbing on cardiorespiratory fitness, blood lipids, and homocysteine in sedentary young women.
-British Journal of Sports Medicine39(9), 590–593. https://doi.org/10.1136/bjsm.2002.001131 found that even just short bouts of daily stair climbing can increase VO2 max, which is a measure of your aerobic capacity or cardiovascular fitness level.
+British Journal of Sports Medicine39(9), 590–593. https://doi.org/10.1136/bjsm.2002.001131 found that even short daily bouts of stair climbing can increase VO2 max, a measure of your aerobic capacity or cardiovascular fitness.

 For example, one study4Kennedy, R. A., Boreham, C. A. G., Murphy, M. H., Young, I. S., & Mutrie, N. (2007).
 Evaluating the Effects of A Low Volume Stairclimbing Programme on Measures of Health-Related Fitness in Sedentary Office Workers.
 Journal of Sports Science & Medicine6(4), 448–454. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3794484/ found that stair climbing increased predictive VO2 max by 9.4% over eight weeks.

-Running up stairs and running down stairs at a quick pace will also improve your coordination, balance, and agility.
+Running up and down stairs at a quick pace will also improve your coordination, balance, and agility.

 A person running stairs.